tobya/DocTo/pages/all/ConvertXLSToFileHTML.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a HTML File? " }
+    "title" : "How do I Convert a Microsoft Excel Spreadsheet to a HTML?  " }

-HTML File
+How do I Convert a Microsoft Excel Spreadsheet to a HTML?
 ==

 How do I Convert a Microsoft Excel Spreadsheet to a HTML File (HTML)?